lppedd/idea-conventional-commit/README.md

 -----

-The aim of this plugin is to provide completion for conventional commits, also named "semantic" commits, inside the VCS Commit dialog.
+The aim of this plugin is to provide completion for [conventional commits][2], also named _semantic_ commits, inside the VCS Commit dialog.
 The plugin must provide:

- - standard completion, based on context
+ - standard completion - based on context
- - template completion, invoked intentionally
+ - template completion - initiated intentionally
- - extensibility, which means allowing attaching providers for the various parts of the commit:
+ - extensibility - which means allowing attaching providers for the various parts of the commit:
-   _TYPE_, _SCOPE_, _SUBJECT_
+   _type_, _scope_ and _subject_

 -----